1 October 2020

 Why Virtual Facilitation is Gaining Importance

 Change is the only constant in the business landscape.
 In recent years, the culture and processes in companies have transformed dramatically due to technology.
-The landscape evolution involves changes in various aspects:
+And over the past few months since January 2020, the way we work, live and play has changed dramatically due to the global COVID19 pandemic.
+The landscape changes include:

 With virtual meetings, companies can diminish the following challenges: